External API for Agents

 Dive in and start integrating Amica’s capabilities into your applications!

-To use the External API, you MUST set up running Amica locally on your own computer or server.
+To use the External API, you MUST set up on your own computer or server.
 This also ensures localized database design is kept for people hosting their own Amicas.

 Once it is running locally, all the api routes can be called directly to the Amica server.